L30705/smartapi-python/README.md

 # SMARTAPI-PYTHON

-SMARTAPI-PYTHON is a Python library for dealing AMX,that is a set of REST-like HTTP APIs that expose many capabilities required to build stock market investment and trading platforms.
+SMARTAPI-PYTHON is a Python library for interacting with Angel's Trading platform  ,that is a set of REST-like HTTP APIs that expose many capabilities required to build stock market investment and trading platforms.
 It lets you execute orders in real time.